github/explore/topics/bangladesh/index.md

 topic: Bangladesh
 wikipedia_url: https://en.wikipedia.org/wiki/Bangladesh
 ---
 This initiative aims to showcase the talent of Bangladeshi developers and provide a platform for collaboration and growth.
-By focusing on open-source contributions, we hope to solve local challenges and contribute to the global developer community.
+By focusing on open source contributions, we hope to solve local challenges and contribute to the global developer community.